Michael Quinlivan

-Michael Quinlivan (born 15 February 1993) is an Irish Gaelic footballer who plays at inter-county level for Tipperary, and plays his club football for Clonmel Commercials in South Tipperary.
+Michael Quinlivan (born 15 February 1993) is an Irish Gaelic footballer who plays at inter-county level for Tipperary, and played his club football for Clonmel Commercials in South Tipperary.

 Early life

 Quinlivan's father, Martin, played for Tipperary and Clonmel Commercials as a goalkeeper during the 1990s, as well as in the League of Ireland with Waterford United.
 Martin Quinlivan was also a selector when Commercials won two Tipp SFCs and the Munster Club SFC.

 Career

 Clonmel Commercials

-On 15 November 2015, Clonmel Commercials reached their first Munster Senior Club Championship final since 1994 after a 1-13 to 0-3 win against Milltown Malbay in the semi-final.
+On 15 November 2015, Clonmel Commercials reached their first Munster Senior Club Championship final since 1994 after a 1–13 to 0–3 win against Milltown Malbay in the semi-final.

 On 29 November 2015, they won their first Munster Senior Club title after defeating Nemo Rangers in the final in Mallow.
 Training by two points in the second minute of injury time, Quinlivan scored with a low shot to the net to win the game by one point.